 I know people have come to my blog from various places and with various interests and I think that is a wonderful thing, and I know that most people won’t read everything I write but sometimes it is nice to know what is coming (at least as close as I can guess at this point):

-- I have worked my way through Deuteronomy, Esther, Psalms 1-30, Ecclesiastes, Jeremiah, and Haggai and Revelation.
+- I have worked my way through Exodus, Deuteronomy, Esther, Psalms 1-41, Ecclesiastes, Jeremiah, and Haggai and Revelation.
 I am working through the Gospel of Matthew and upon completion of this major project I will resume working through Psalms.
 This is a part of my personal discipline and study, where I attempt to work through a chapter a week.
 These are a part of my own growth and I have intentionally picked parts of the Bible I am less familiar with in the past, although I am working through Matthew because I have a proposed reading of that text I’ve not seen other places that I want to work through in a systematic way.
 I have learned a lot from writing through parts of the Bible and even the strangest and most alien parts have yielded some interesting insights for me at least.

 - A part of what I do within my congregation and community is attempt to work towards healing.
 Like many I have been shocked by the 2016 election and the aftermath and so I have begun writing more political and cultural posts in the hope that I can learn about how we can heal at least a part of the brokenness in our society.